Why do you want to live and work abroad?

 “Why do you go away?
 So that you can come back.
 So that you can see the place you came from with new eyes and extra colors.
 And the people there see you differently, too.
 Coming back to where you started is not the same as never leaving.” – Terry Pratchett, A Hat Full of Sky

 This is Part 1 of a 3-part Audit Adventure (Audventures) series on living and working abroad as an accountant/auditor in a public accounting firm.
-If you’re an accountant/auditor who wants to share your adventures while living and working abroad, feel free to reach out, and let’s get your story featured.
+In Part 2, prepare for the move and in Part 3, learn how to survive in a new country.

 *Tita is not her real name.
 It is a Filipino term of endearment for an older woman, whether a relative or not.